 Nowadays however, many couples prefer to dispense with the formal line‐up and just receive the guests themselves, while other family members circulate with guests, making introductions between the two sides of the wedding party.

 To be the best hostess, make sure all your guests are being well looked after and included in the party.
 Don’t be afraid to delegate duties ‐‐ you can’t be everywhere at once.
-So if Uncle Ted is known for his alcohol‐fuelled political rows, pick a relative to keep an eye on him during the reception.
+So if Uncle Ted is known for his alcohol‐fuelled political rows, you may want to ask a trusted relative to keep an eye on him during the reception.

 If you’re making a speech, make sure you have more than one copy of it, just to be on the safe side.
 Prompt cards with a brief reminder of what you want to say will be very useful, and can easily fit inside a normal sized handbag.